Continued uncertainty in power generation markets

 The power generation market remained challenging during the second quarter, as macroeconomic uncertainty and geopolitical developments continued to cause delays in customer decision making.
 Despite these developments, economic growth in the emerging markets continues to create demand for new power generation capacity.
 Wärtsilä’s power plant quotation activity improved notably during the second quarter and remained focused on natural gas based generation.

 Power Plants market share

-China and South Korea remain the dominant shipbuilding countries, capturing respectively 39% and 36% of the contracts confirmed in 2013 in terms of compensated gross tonnage (CGT), whereas Japan secured 13%.
-The remaining 125 orders, representing 12% of the contracts confirmed in CGT, were placed outside of these top three shipbuilding countries.
+China and South Korea continued to be the largest shipbuilding countries, capturing respectively 45% and 27% of the contracts confirmed in 2014 in terms of compensated gross tonnage, whereas Japan secured 17%.
+During the first half of 2014, 124 orders were placed outside these top three shipbuilding countries.

 Ship Power market shares

-Wärtsilä’s share of the medium-speed main engine market was 47% (48% at the end of the previous quarter).
-The market share in low-speed engines was 14% (15%).
-In the auxiliary engine market, Wärtsilä’s share was 2% (9% and 3% respectively at the end of the previous quarter).
+Wärtsilä’s share of the medium-speed main engine market was 52% (51% at the end of the previous quarter).
+The market share in low-speed engines was 11%, while in the auxiliary engine market Wärtsilä’s share was 2% (9% and 3% respectively at the end of the previous quarter).

 Stable development in the service markets

 Service market activity during the second quarter was stable compared to the corresponding period in the previous year.
 The offshore segment developed well, which partly compensated for slightly slower activity in the merchant markets.
 From a geographical perspective, marine service demand was particularly good in China and South Europe.
 Power plant service markets were active thanks to good energy production performance in the Middle East, Africa and Southern Europe, particularly France.